The Dartford - Thurrock River Crossing

 The charges can currently be suspended on a case by case basis, as part of the government’s commitment to ease traffic flow at the crossing.
 Suspensions can occur where there has been or is likely to be an emergency situation:

-- where continuous queues of stationary or slow moving traffic travelling under 10 mph extend back — or have the potential to extend back — to the junctions 4 or 28 of the M25 or beyond
+- where continuous queues of stationary or slow moving traffic traveling under 10 mph extend back — or have the potential to extend back — to the junctions 4 or 28 of the M25 or beyond

 - where the suspension of the charge would ease the congestion and assist in managing the emergency situation